JoaoSetas/wallet-tracker/README.md

 ```BASH
 docker-compose up -d
 ```
-Now you should see the app in http://localhost:4000/
+After the compilation you should see the app in http://localhost:4000/

 Check [Postman](https://documenter.getpostman.com/view/3256126/2s9YsRbokj) docs for api calls
 # Development